When you send soil samples for testing, what do you ask for?

 - Soil pH can change dramatically across a field and with topography.
 What’s more, soils can acidify over time, especially under no-till systems where the soil layers aren’t physically mixed.
 Acidic soils can have a negative effect on N-fixing bacteria with pulse crops in rotation.

-- Measured as EC (electro conductivity), an elevated EC value could mean you’re losing 30 to 40 per cent of yield potential, but you still don’t see white on the field surface.
+- Measured as EC (electrical conductivity).
+An elevated EC value could mean you’re losing 30 to 40 per cent of yield potential, but you still don’t see white on the field surface.
 This is “hidden salinity” and it can have a real impact on the crop.

 - Soil organic matter (organic carbon)